hexa-org/policy-mapper/docs/HexaAdmin.md

 received, the policies are applied.

 > [!NOTE]
-> While AWS Policy Templates are mapped on retrieval using `get policies`, template policies are not currently supported for update.
+> While AVP Template Policies are mapped on retrieval using `get policies`, template policies are not currently supported for update.

 In the following example, the file policies.json contains 2 policies.
 The first policy has a change to the actions attribute, and the second is a policy template which is marked as `UNSUPPORTED`.
 The first policy is marked `DIF: UPDATE  [ACTION]`.
 This indicates that the update detected is in the IDQL Action portion.
 In the case of AVP, and update is permitted.

 > [!TIP]
 > Amazon AVP only supports updating the action and condition portions of a policy.
-If the Hexa AVP Provider notes a difference to Subject or Object, it will automatically
+If the Hexa AVP Provider detects a difference to Subject or Object, it will automatically
 > convert the update into a Delete and Add operation to accomodate the change.

 ```shell